nomadilab-ehr/raad-docs/docs/user-guide.md

 ### User Login
 The EHR provides user login for the providers who are providing services to the patients/clients.
 For the user to login to the Clinical module, they need to provide their username and password, if they don’t have an access account they will need to request it from the system administrator at the health facility.
-The system only allows only authenticated users to login.
+The system only allows authenticated users to login.
 If the user is logging in for the first time, the user will be required to change their password and provide a new password.
 In addition, the user will need to select the location they are providing service based on the available options(Service point areas).